 Sunday, March 3, 1918

 The next morning, Sarah stood over the chaos in the garage.
 She had removed every salvageable part from a 1910 Auburn Coupe.
-In piles across the floor lay springs, gears, rods, shafts and other parts like the carefully dissected organs of a frog.
+In organized piles, springs, gears, rods, shafts and other parts lay across the floor like the carefully dissected organs of a frog.
 The bright morning sun filtered in through the layer of dust on the windows, dancing on the various collections on the floor.

 Along the back wall of the garage stood a waist-high wood counter.
 Sarah set the car mirror, brass cowl lights, and horn on the counter top.
 She dipped a hand into her pants pocket, removed a handful of nuts and bolts, and dropped them into an open drawer.
 Then she slid four pistons into one of the numerous shelf slots above the counter space.